nus-cs2103-AY2223S1/tp/docs/_ug/KeyDefinitions.md

 * Item remarks
 * Item tags

-FoodRem Items are unique by name and case-insensitive.
+FoodRem Items are unique by name and case-sensitive.
 This means you cannot add two or more items of the same name.

 Restrictions for all attributes can be found in the [Placeholders](#placeholders) section.